 NIRCam Coronagraphic Imaging Recommended Strategies

-Guidance is provided for astronomers preparing JWST NIRCam Coronagraphic Imaging observations using the Astronomers' Proposal Tool (APT).
+Guidance is provided for astronomers preparing JWST NIRCam coronagraphic imaging observations using the Astronomers' Proposal Tool (APT).

 The NIRCam Coronagraphic Imaging mode offers high contrast imaging (HCI) capabilities for a set of short and long wavelength filters covering 1.8 to 5 µm.
-Three round occulting masks and two bar masks (with corresponding Lyot stops) are available with inner-working angles (IWA) ranging from 0.13" to 0.88", depending on wavelength and geometry.
+Three round occulting masks and 2 bar masks (with corresponding Lyot stops) are available with inner-working angles (IWA) ranging from 0.13" to 0.88", depending on wavelength and geometry.

 NIRCam coronagraphy enables the highest achievable contrast with JWST (typically ~10-6 or better at 1" IWA and beyond) to reveal faint spatially resolved structures or point sources in the vicinity of a target of interest (star, AGN, etc.).
 Prior to requesting coronagraphy, one should evaluate the contrast regime achievable (or needed) at a given working angle or separation from the central object.